 As the Taliban increased their hold over Afghan territory, the DAB “would try to bring in all the cash to the center.
 We were worried about dollars because we get supplied internationally.
 And so, that was a key concern of our international partners.
 So any place where the Taliban came close to it, we made sure that we withdrew dollars and tried to repatriate most of the Afghanis as well,” said Ahmady.

-Until the Taliban took over Kabul, the U.S. Treasury dispatched “physical shipments of cash every few weeks” to Afghanistan to finance its “large current account deficit” and honor cash redemptions from bank depositors, per Ahmady.
+Until the Taliban took over Kabul, the U.S. Treasury dispatched “physical shipments of cash every few weeks” to Afghanistan to finance its “large current account deficit” and honour cash redemptions from bank depositors, per Ahmady.

 On Friday, August 13, after several provincial capitals fell to the Taliban, Ahmady learned that the United States would halt cash shipments to Afghanistan “given the deteriorating environment.”
 The DAB was forced to reduce the amount of U.S. dollars it supplied to banks and hawala dealers to keep up with customers’ withdrawals and currency auctions and placed maximum withdrawal limits on Saturday, August 14.